 July, seen here the results after 2 legs for the Belgium National BMX Championships,

 specialy look for the name of Joël Smets in the 12 year class.
-Joël Smets became a many times MX World Champion later on and still is involved in BMX today through the BMX club in Dessel-Belgium, which track is called after him: the Joël Smets BMX track.
+Joël Smets became an 8 times MX World Champion later on and still is involved in BMX today through the BMX club in Dessel-Belgium, which track is called after him: the Joël Smets BMX track.

 July 26th, 2nd. time an international BMX event was organized in Beaune - France.

 on further developments in Germany, concerning the sport of BMX.
-As promoters/organizers were mentioned,
+As promoters/organizers were mentioned the following persons:

-Mr. Wolfgang Renner (former road cyclist and now businessman)
+Mr. Wolfgang Renner (former road cyclist and now businessman brand Merida)

 Mr. Karl Stuhle